 With a more mature theme, Elfen Lied is for the mature audience who wants to experience some brutal battle scenes and aggression .
 The protagonist of both stories is a creature that fights against other creatures.
 They use their innate abilities to win these battles, despite not being entirely human themselves.
 If you enjoyed the content in Parasyte: The Maxim, Elfen Lied would offer more of what you like.

 Check Out: Top 40 Dark Anime To Watch In 2021

 Light Yagami saw a black notebook fall from the sky and had no idea that it would change his life.
-When he picked up this seemingly mundane book, Light didn’t know its power of death was capable of killing anyone whose name is written in it.
-After realizing what could be possible with such an item, Light starts to use the Death Note’s powers for good rather than evil – trying to kill all criminals worldwide so everyone can live peacefully without fear or danger lurking around every corner!
+When he picked up this seemingly mundane book, Light didn’t know its power of was capable of taking the life of anyone whose name is written in it.
+After realizing what could be possible with such an item, Light starts to use the Note’s powers for good rather than evil – trying to take the life of all offenders worldwide so everyone can live peacefully without fear or danger lurking around every corner!
 He dons the name “Kira” and poses as a god and savior.